Error-331/code_tests/docs/admin/hardware/radio/general.md

 - SW is often used by airplanes;
 - in the developed world, shortwave reception is very difficult in urban areas because of excessive noise from switched-mode power adapters, fluorescent or LED light sources, internet modems and routers, computers and many other sources of radio interference;

+##### International broadcast bands

+- used by powerful long range AM radio stations (mostly operated by governments - which broadcast to multiple countries);
+- most international broadcasters use amplitude modulation with 5 kHz steps between channels;

+#### VHF

+- FM full power, low power, translator and booster stations operate in the 88 – 108 MHz band;

 ### IEEE classification of microwave range